t-rappos/auction-system/README.md

   2. collect attribute to sort by |
   3. display sorted list of items |
 - Variants:
-  - 1a. |
+  - 2a. attribute is the same as last sort | toggle asc <-> desc

 #### 3.3.12 Search inventory
 - Purpose: highlight items of interest in inventory
-- Trigger/Precondition: User is logged in, User enters text in the inventory search bar
+- Trigger/Precondition: User is logged in, User enters (alpha/numeric) text in the inventory search bar
 - Frequency: 1-10 times per session per user
 - Critical: 100+ times per session per user
 - Subtasks | Solution